bli0428/cs32_final_copy/README.md

 Need to create an intuitive gui that does not boggle user down with input fields.

 ## IDEA 2
+A travel site that that given length of stay, places to visit + amount of time at each place, restaurants to try, accomodations, access to car, etc. Based on factors such as location and weather creates an itinerary for the trip
+### REQUIREMENTS
+Very similar to idea 1, it is also a search problem.

+Should integrate google maps api and some weather api.

 ## MEMBERS
 ### Karolyn Lee